Port au Prince (1790 ship): 4th voyage transporting enslaved people (1803–1804)

+Whaler

 In 1805 Captain Isaac Duck replaced Lawson.
 Port au Prince's trade changed to London—South Seas, i.e. to whaling.
 Duck received a letter of marque on 21 January 1805.
 Bent's plans for her had changed, not just her trade.
 Her complement had about doubled to 85 men, compared with the 20–45 of previous years.
 Clearly, she was to serve as a privateer as she would be over-manned for a trader, slaver, or whaler, but would require extra men if she was successful in capturing enemy vessels that would need prize crews to bring them back to friendly ports.

-Last voyage and loss
+Last voyage

 Robert Bent, of London, gave Port au Prince a twofold commission.
 The primary goal was to sail to the Pacific and capture treasure from the Spanish colonies on the west coast of South America, but if unsuccessful in that endeavour she should hunt whales.
 Under the command of Captain Isaac Duck, she weighed anchor at Gravesend on 12 February 1805 on what was destined to be her last voyage.
 One of the men aboard Port au Prince was William Mariner, who survived her loss and eventually wrote a detailed account of the journey, and of the Tongans amongst whom he lived after they captured him.
 Most of the information below comes from his journals.

 Port au Prince was reported "all Well" round Cape Horn in June 1805.
 She apparently captured several small Spanish vessels in the South Pacific, and looted some coastal towns.